mas802/openhab-geojson/README.md

 - Openhab 3.0
 - The Models view in openhab should be structured hieracical with a focus on Home / Floors / Rooms (the setup expects the root node to be called Home)
-- The actionable items should have at least either an appropriate Category and/or Tags to make them work ("Light", "DimmableLight", "Temperature", "Blinds", etc).
+- The actionable items should have at least either an appropriate Category and/or Tags to make them work ("Light", "DimmableLight", "Temperature", "Blinds", "Heating", etc).
 - There is a limit for one action per area/point, but you can always provide sub-areas/points at the lower level (e.g. each light in a room can have its own area and/or point).